Wiki Novelty and Counter-Arguments

 How the wiki handles peer review going forward

-This page becomes the standing pre-peer-review checklist.
+This page is the standing pre-peer-review checklist.
 Every load-bearing thesis added to the RA / CMM should answer:

 - Is this novel, sharpened, or borrowed?